John Higgins: 2017 to present

 Higgins was runner-up at the 2024 British Open, losing to Mark Selby 5–10 in the final.
 Despite defeat, Higgins returned into the top 16 of the world rankings, having dropped out the previous week for the first time since 1995.
-At the 2025 Masters, Higgins held a 51 lead over Neil Robertson in their first round match but Robertson then won five consecutive frames to win 56.
-At the World Open, Higgins won his thirty second ranking event with a 106 win over Joe O'Connor in the final.
+At the 2025 Masters, Higgins held a 5–1 lead over Neil Robertson in their first round match but Robertson then won five consecutive frames to win 5–6.
+At the World Open, Higgins won his thirty-second ranking event with a 10–6 win over Joe O'Connor in the final.
 It was Higgins first title for four years, and at forty nine years of age Higgins also became the oldest player to win a ranking title since Ray Reardon in 1982.
-Higgins won his second title of the 202425 season at the Tour Champiosnhip.
-He fought back from 58 down to win five consecutive frames and defeat Mark Selby 108.
+Higgins won his second title of the 2024–25 season at the Tour Champiosnhip.
+He fought back from 5–8 down to win five consecutive frames and defeat Mark Selby 10–8.
 Higgins reached the quarter-finals of the 2025 World Championship where he faced Mark Williams.
-Higgins fought back from 812 behind to force a deciding frame, but a miss on the final blue proved pivotal, and Higgins exited the tournament 1213.
+Higgins fought back from 8–12 behind to force a deciding frame, but a miss on the final blue proved pivotal, and Higgins exited the tournament 12–13.

+In November, Higgins reached the final of the International Championship where he was defeated by Wu Yize 6–10.
+In January, at the Masters, he became the oldest player to ever reach the final of a triple crown event with his route to the final including wins over Zhao Xintong and Trump.
+In the final, he lost to Kyren Wilson 6–10.
+He also reached the final of the Players Championship where he lost 7–10 to Zhao Xintong.
+In April, Higgins suffered the heaviest defeat of his career after losing 1–10 to Zhao in the semi-finals of the Tour Championship.
+It was the third time that he had lost by nine frames in a match but the first time in a best-of-nineteen frames encounter.

+In the second round of the 2026 World Championship, Higgins came back from 4–9 behind to defeat O'Sullivan 13–12 in a final-frame decider.
+He then defeated Robertson 13–10, but his run ended in the semi-finals, where he was overcome 15–17 by Murphy.